-How to Successfully Switch Banks
+How To Successfully Switch Banks

 Choosing Your New Account

 If you want to switch banks, the first thing to do is — shocker! — open a new account with a new bank.
-Here are a few things to consider when you're looking for that new bank account.

 Account fees